ahamez/secret_agent/README.md

     ℹ️ The `:value` option specifies the initial value of the secret (default to `nil` for in-memory secrets).
 Supersed the value from the file if the `:directory` option has been set.

-    👉 Only watched secrets should be configured at initialization time, you can add in-memory secrets dynamically with `SecretsWatcher.put_secret/3`.
+    👉 Only watched secrets should be configured at initialization time, you can add in-memory secrets dynamically with `SecretAgent.put_secret/3`.

-* Configure and add `secrets_watcher` to your supervision tree:
+* Configure and add `secret_agent` to your supervision tree:
     ```elixir
     children =
       [
-        {SecretsWatcher,
+        {SecretAgent,
          [
            name: :secrets,
-           secrets_watcher_config: [secrets: secrets]
+           secret_agent_config: [secrets: secrets]
          ]}
       ]

     opts = [strategy: :one_for_one, name: MyApp.Supervisor]
     Supervisor.start_link(children, opts)
     ```
-    ℹ️ If you don't specify the `:name` option, `SecretsWatcher` will be used by default.
+    ℹ️ If you don't specify the `:name` option, `SecretAgent` will be used by default.

-    👉 By default, `secrets_watcher` trim watched secrets read on disk with [`String.trim/1`](https://hexdocs.pm/elixir/1.13.2/String.html#trim/1).
+    👉 By default, `secret_agent` trim watched secrets read on disk with [`String.trim/1`](https://hexdocs.pm/elixir/1.13.2/String.html#trim/1).
 You can deactivate this behavior with the option `trim_secrets` set to `false`.

-* Whenever you want to retrieve a secret, use `SecretsWatcher.get_secret/2`:
+* Whenever you want to retrieve a secret, use `SecretAgent.get_secret/2`:
     ```elixir
-    {:ok, wrapped_credentials} = SecretsWatcher.get_secret(:secrets, "aws-credentials.json")
+    {:ok, wrapped_credentials} = SecretAgent.get_secret(:secrets, "aws-credentials.json")

     secret = wrapped_credentials.()
     ```

-    👉 As a best practice, `secrets_watcher` erases secrets when accessing them.
+    👉 As a best practice, `secret_agent` erases secrets when accessing them.
 You can override this behavior with the option `erase: false`.

-* You can manually update secrets with `SecretsWatcher.put_secret/3` and `SecretsWatcher.erase_secret/2`.
+* You can manually update secrets with `SecretAgent.put_secret/3` and `SecretAgent.erase_secret/2`.